Jake-Shadle/talks/deny/slides.md

 - Some things are outside Cargo's domain
 - Maintain cadence over a long time

 Note: Manual inspection gets old.
 Rust and Cargo do a lot of heavy lifting, but they don't handle certain things for good reasons.
+In the future, we might start updating less frequently, or have fewer external dependencies, but for now we want to keep the pace we have.

 ---